AI Tool Stack Audit Workflow

 Who this is for

 Business owners and team leads paying for more than one AI subscription per person, or anyone who suspects they’re paying for capability they don’t use.
 If you only have one $20/month plan, this audit will take about five minutes and mostly confirm you’re fine.
+It’s most valuable for teams where subscription decisions have historically been made independently by each person or department — that’s the pattern that produces the most redundancy, since nobody has visibility into what everyone else is already paying for.

 Prerequisites